M0M0-D3V/Full-Stack-28-03-21/wk13/d1/README.md

 ### END OF DAY GOAL: :sparkler: Products / Categories :sparkler:

 Play along with Profile Pictures next week!
-Put a picture about
+Put a picture about something that inspires you.
+It can be person, idea, nature, anything..